SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 and assigns it a value of ``Barcode.upc`` with an associated tuple value of ``(8, 85909, 51226, 3)``.

-The same product can be assigned a different type of barcode:
+You can assign same product a different type of barcode:

 .. testcode:: enums